VET 245 Emergency and Critical Care Principles

 Program Graduate Competencies (PGCs are the competencies every graduate will develop specific to his or her major)

-2. Competently perform a full range of veterinary nursing procedures used in small and large animal medicine.
+2. Demonstrate competence in essential veterinary technology skills by performing a full range of veterinary nursing procedures used in small and large animal medicine.

 Core Curriculum Competencies (CCCs are the competencies every graduate will develop)